dynamicfrappe/regina/README.md

 unit filter -- get all item with no reservation in date range with apply filetrs brand / item group /room type

+#customer reservation ledger
+where contract created system should create customer ledger depend on contract weeks count / week days count will set by user in Management Settings filed name week days

+#reservation_bin doctype
+fields unit --link to item /
+customer link to customer /
+contract link to contract
-#reservation_bin doctype fields unit --link to item / customer link to customer / date from - date to / agent / year --link to year doctype
+date from - date to /
-unit location / unit view
+days count - number / read only /calculate days count from start to end agent / year --link to year doctype unit location / unit view

 #unit bin doctype unit year --link to year
 each year has its bin  / each item has one bin for one year /